moranneil/pands-problem-set/README.md

 The first task in this program was to prompt the user to enter a number, check it its a positive number and assign it to the variable 'x'.

-The while loop below checks if the value is a postive number, this is assigned to the integer variable x.
+The while loop below checks if the value of 'x' is a postive number.

 ![Positive Number Check](Images/collatz-positive-number-check.JPG "Number Check")

-Once the positive integer is passed in by the user the while loop below is executed, the while loop divides the current value of x and determines if the integer is odd or even, by assigning the value of the remainder of the division to the variable y.
+Once the positive integer is passed in by the user the while loop below is executed, the while loop divides the current value of 'x' and determines if the integer is odd or even, by assigning the value of the remainder of the division to the variable 'y'.

 ![While Loop](Images/collatz-while-loop.JPG "While Loop")

-The variable y is evaluated in an if statement within the while loop and depending on if y == 0 (even) x is divided by two or (else) x is odd and is multiplied by 3 and 1 is added.
+The variable 'y' is evaluated in an if statement within the while loop and depending on if 'y' == 0 (even) 'x' is divided by two or (else) 'x' is odd and is multiplied by 3 and 1 is added.
 The resulting new value for x is then appended to a list 'n' each time whether its even or odd.
-This creates a list n with all the values of x until the while loop stops running when x reaches 1.
+This creates a list 'n' with all the values of 'x' until the while loop stops running when x reaches 1.

-The resulting list n is printed out without the square brackets and the values are separate by a space this is achieved by using the print command below.
+The resulting list 'n' is printed out without the square brackets and the values are separate by a space this is achieved by using the print command below.

 ![Print List](Images/collatz-print-list.JPG "Print List")